Border reivers: Hen Ogledd

+According to Jocelin of Furness, when St Kentigern arrived in the Carlisle area, he discovered that the people living up in the mountains were either practising pagan idolatry or had completely forgotten Christian law.

 Modern genetic studies support the idea of continuity in the Borders region, showing that its population clusters separately from both broader Scottish and English genetic groups.
 There is evidence of continued settlement patterns in the Anglo-Scottish Borders, suggesting a continuity of territorial practices from the pre-Anglo-Saxon period.
 This distinction aligns with the historical role of the Borders as a cultural and geographical transitional zone and is consistent with the region's heritage, tracing back to the Brythonic-speaking kingdoms of Gododdin and Rheged.

 March law

-The formulation of March law followed a meeting in 1248 between six English and six Scottish knights, with the resulting code formally promulgated in 1249.
+The formulation of March law, Leges Marchiarum, followed a meeting in 1248 between six English and six Scottish knights, first formally codified in 1249.
 Between 1249 and 1596, the laws of the Marches were reviewed and recodified on at least eight occasions.

-Laws of the Marches, or Leges Marchiarum, first formally codified in 1249.
 This body of law seems to have developed over time and based on pre-existing customs.
 It addressed not only diplomatic relations between England and Scotland but also sought to regulate banditry, cross-border smuggling, and feuding.
 Its provisions included the return of fugitives, the recovery of debts, and the production of accused parties at designated trysting places along the border, such as Reddenburn near Kelso.
-These trysting places served as neutral meeting points for resolving disputes under the framework of March law.
+These trysting places served as neutral meeting points for resolving disputes under the framework of March law, and pre-date the compilation of Leges Marchiarum.

-The legal traditions referenced in these codes draw upon "the ancient laws and customs of the land," and some of the language, such as "handwasil" and "manbote," suggests Anglo-Saxon origins.
-Other archaic aspects of the law included trial-by-combat.
-Similarly, the phrase "double and sawfey" reflects a compensation formula also found in the Laws of Hywel Dda, with sawfey likely derived from the Welsh sarhaed - meaning a fine for injury - and suggests March law may go back to at least the Brythonic Kingdom of Strathclyde.
+The legal traditions referenced in these codes draw upon "the ancient laws and customs of the land," and some of the language, such as "handwarsil" and "manbote," suggests Anglo-Saxon origins.
+Other archaic aspects of the law included trial by combat and legalised feuds.
+Similarly, the phrase "double and sawfey" reflects a compensation formula also found in the Laws of Hywel Dda, with sawfey likely derived from the Welsh sarhaed, meaning 'a fine for injury', and suggests March law may go back to at least the Brythonic Kingdom of Strathclyde and Northumbria.
 Moffat traces the origins of Border law to the Borders’ Celtic past.
+A very similar set of laws to the Leges Marchiarum, addressing cross-border theft, including cattle-raiding, and murder and including the use of oaths and peace hostages, and compensation can be found in the Ordinance Concerning the Dunsæte (c.
+11th century), which governed relations between a West Saxon community, Dunsæte, and a Welsh community, Wentsæte (likely the Kingdom of Gwent).
+Similar laws that regulated blood-feud, kinship revenge and compensation continued in Scotland until the Early modern period.

-March law itself refers to the laws as originating "from a time which memory does not exist," implying that aspects of March law may predate the Norman Conquest.
+March law itself refers to the laws as originating "from a time which memory does not exist."
 However, the extent to which these laws derive from pre-Norman customs remains a topic of scholarly debate.